weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### Dec 2018  - # 13628

-The client needs to generate employee report in specific format in HR Works.
+The client needs to generate employee report in specific format in HROn.
 A new field (Date of birth) has been added to personal record report.

 ![](images/prod-enhance-image36.png)